All Episodes

 Well, there were only three of us that took this new series of tests.

-What happened was there was a fellow by the name of Jerry Black who caught wind of the movie being made just as the movie was beginning to be filmed back in the summer of 1992, and Jerry Black approached the screenwriter Tracy Torme on the phone at first, and he was trying to get Tracy to cease the movie, to top it off, because he said, you know, this whole thing is a hoax.
+What happened was there was a fellow by the name of Jerry Black who caught wind of the movie being made just as the movie was beginning to be filmed back in the summer of 1992.

 Jerry Black was a personal friend of some major skeptics, although he himself is a believer in the UFO phenomena.

-That was his first initial approach to this thing.
+And that was his first initial approach to this thing.

-Even Alan Dallas, of course, according to the police report that finally came through after all these years, showed that Alan passed part of the test that he took.
+Even Alan Dallas, of course, according to the police report that finally came through after all these years, showed that Alan passed the part of the test that he took.

-lie detector test for me and Travis and Alan Dallas, who he considered to be the lead characters
+But what Jerry Black wanted for his own personal conclusion to his investigation was a new lie detector test for me and Travis and Alan Dallas, who he considered to be the lead characters of the thing.

-in 1975.
-So in February, the first week of February 1993, just a month and a half before
+So in February, first week of February 1993, just a month and a half before the movie came out, we all submitted to a new lie detector test.

 He had been in it all these years since then, and he was a very experienced examiner at the time in 1975.

-that the last niche in this investigation was these new polygraph tests.
+And Jerry Black was very convinced that the last niche in this investigation was these new polygraph tests.

-It would, you know, just polish it off.
+It would just polish it off.

-So we finally, reluctantly, but finally agreed to these tests and took them.
+So we finally, reluctantly but finally agreed to these tests and took them.

-And Travis, as a matter of fact, took two.
+and Travis, as a matter of fact, took two.

-Travis took one himself?
+Travis took one himself.

-But, you know, this was the first time that Travis had taken a test with the state police polygraph examiner.
+But this was the first time that Travis had taken a test with the state police polygraph examiner.

 And the new whiz-bang technology.